knpuniversity/php-beginner-series/knpu/require-include.rst

     require 'lib/functions.php';
     // ...

-Both will now have access to the ``get_pets`` function, but without getting any extra HTML, since ``functions.php`` doesn't have any.
+Both will now have access to the ``get_pets`` function, but without any extra HTML, since ``functions.php`` doesn't have any.
 When we try them, they both work!

 require, require_once, include, include_once
 --------------------------------------------